buckbaskin/buckbaskin.github.io/content/break-quad-copter3.md

 plus or minus 5% (0.09V) and the main power supply (VDD in the datasheet) is 2.375V to 3.46V.
 Nominally the internal gyroscopes expect 2.5V and probably function down to the 2.375V mark, but this is at the input of an internal charge pump.
-My guess is that the mems need high voltage input but have lower current requirements.
+My guess is that the MEMS need high voltage input but have lower current requirements.

 #### Mildly Interesting

-In terms of current, when everything is running on the chip, the chip draws 3.9 milli-amps of power.
+In terms of current, when everything is running on the chip, the chip draws 3.9 milliamps of power.
 It can drop to as low as 10 micro-amps if just the accelerometer is run at a low update frequency.
-From reading further, the gyroscope is the power hog, running at 3.6 milli amps.
+From reading further, the gyroscope is the power hog, running at 3.6 milliamps.

 The gyroscopes are sensitive to high frequency noise in the power supply.
 Not 100% sure on the units, but it looks like "high" frequency sine waves (250Hz +)